daharsh4/daharsh4.github.io/_posts/2020-08-08-website-tour.md

  [Linux Foundation](https://aka.ms/dharshlinux) was an article published in November of 2019 by the Linux Foundation.
 Based on some of the work I have been doing over the last couple of years, I was invited to represent Microsoft in this whitepaper that highlights how various BI tools can use AI.
 Navigate to page 4 to see the beginning of my section.

  [Gold Club FY20](https://aka.ms/dharshgold) highlights some of my specific accomplishments for FY20.

- **Note:** You will only be able to navigate to this link with a FTE Microsoft account.
+ {: .box-note} **Note:** You will only be able to navigate to this link with a FTE Microsoft account.